aazzroy/aazzroy/README.md

 - 📧 **aazzgit@gmail.com**

 ## 🌟 Projects & Articles
-- 👨‍💻 Explore all my projects at [flopy.in](https://www.linkedin.com/in/flopy/)
+- 👨‍💻 Explore all my projects at [aflopy](https://www.linkedin.com/in/flopy/)
 - 📝 Read my articles on [thegaurav.in]([thegaurav.in)
-- 📄 Learn more about my experiences on [flopy](thegaurav.in)
+- 📄 Learn more about my experiences on [aflopy](aflopy.com)